Written by Khalil AL-Salem M.D

 Patients with eyelid lesions often present in the primary healthcare setting.
 Although most eyelid lumps are benign, accurate diagnosis and early recognition of sinister lesions leads to improved patient outcomes.
-This article will focus on benign eyelid lesions this includes arising from glands like Chalazions, and malignant tumors arising from skin like, basal cell carcinoma, malignant melanoma, squamous cell carcinoma.
+This article will focus on benign eyelid lesions.
+This includes arising from glands like Chalazion, and malignant lesion arising from skin like, basal cell carcinoma, malignant melanoma, squamous cell carcinoma.

-The majority of eyelid lesions are benign, ranging from innocuous cysts (cysts of Moll, Zeis and epidermoid cyst) and chalazion/hordeolum to naevi and papillomas.
+The majority of eyelid lesions are benign, ranging from innocuous cysts. like, cysts of Moll, Zeis and epidermoid cyst, Chalazion/hordeolum, naevi and papillomas.
 Key features that should prompt further investigation include gradual enlargement, central ulceration or induration, irregular borders, eyelid margin destruction or loss of lashes, and telangiectasia.
 The presence of these features should prompt referral to an ophthalmologist for further evaluation.

 Types of benign eyelid lesions

 There are three types of glands located in the eyelids: Meibomian, Zeis and Moll.
 Blockage of any of these glands results in corresponding focal collections/cysts, and these are commonly encountered in general practice.
 Figure 1 shows some common benign lesions that occur around the eyelid.

 Cysts of Moll arise from blocked apocrine sweat glands found on the margin of the eyelid.
 They are solitary dome-shaped papules or nodules filled with clear fluid.
 So, making transillumination a key feature.